Ovens & Murray Football Netball League: 2024 Finals Series

+O&MFNL – Club Championships

+Cleaver E. Bunton Football Championships

 From 1953 to 1972 total points were based on the most ladder points across the seniors and reserves grades of O&MFL football.
 Unsure what year this award was first given.

 From 1973 onwards, this award is based on the most ladder points across all three grades of O&MFL football.